Our Lady of the Miracles Cathedral, Kallianpur (Milagres Cathedral): History

-During the period of the Keladi Nayakas, Kallianpur emerged as an important Christian settlement in South Canara.
-In 1678, the church was constructed by the Portuguese in Goa and Bombay, and dedicated to Our Lady of Miracles.
+During the period of the Keladi Nayakas, Kallianpur developed as a Christian settlement in South Canara.
+In 1678, the church was constructed by the Portuguese in Goa and Bombay and dedicated to Our Lady of Miracles.
 The land on which the church was built was gifted to the local Christians by Somashekara Nayaka I of the Ikkeris.

-The miraculous statue of Milagres Kallianpur was extracted from writings of Charles E G Lewis Kallianpur dated 1982.
-The statue of Our Lady of Milagres, Kallianpur is popularly acclaimed to be miraculous in and around the surrounding area.
+The statue of Milagres Kallianpur was extracted from the writings of Charles E.G. Lewis Kallianpur, dated 1982.
+The statue of Our Lady of Milagres, Kallianpur is said to be miraculous.
 When the East India company lost the Anglo-Mysore war in 1784, Tipu Sultan gave secret orders to his commanders to seize all Christians in Canara and take them captive to Seringapatam.
 They carried out the secret orders and entered every church simultaneously, where Christians were expected to gather on the occasion of Good Friday.
 Entire families with children in arms were cruelly hounded and herded into a forced march across the Western Ghats.
 Only a few people managed to stay in hiding or escape into the forests.
 Nearly all the churches in Canara were destroyed as were the churches at Barkur and Patre.
 The priests had either gone into hiding or had been captured and deported to Goa and Damaon.
 It was at this time that the enemy soldiers wreaked havoc, destroying everything as they attempted to remove the Statue of our Lady on the High Altar for desecration.
 However, they found that it was not possible to remove it or lift it with their hands.
-They used force and tools but without any success.
+They used force and tools without success.
 But then, at that very moment, a large swarm of bees suddenly came upon them from an unknown place and attacked them.
 They ran for shelter, and the bees followed them.
 They rode down as far as the Severna river; the bees still pursued them until the soldiers dived and tried to hide in the water.
-This occurrence was known far and wide in the area and produced awe and reverence among the people including non-Christians, who are to Our Lady of Miracles as their Milagri Amma, Kanarese for "mother of miracles".
+This occurrence was known in the area and produced awe and reverence among the people including non-Christians, who are to Our Lady of Miracles as their Milagri Amma, Kanarese for "mother of miracles".

-At that time one of the parishioners who were in hiding Menino Francies Luis of Nadu Kudru, Tonse, secretly carried away the Miraculous Statue from the devastated church after praying and promising that he would place her with due honor when the ordeal was be over.
+At that time, one of the parishioners who was in hiding, Menino Francies Luis of Nadu Kudru, Tonse, secretly carried away the Miraculous Statue from the devastated church after praying and promising that he would place her with due honor when the ordeal was over.
 He carried her to his home in Tons and venerated her secretly with his family and other Christians in night vigils with rosaries and reading of the Christian Purana (Kristapurana) of Fr Thomas Stevens SJ.
 The statue had sometimes to be hidden in other houses and especially in one Hindu house whose descendants were honored every year with a candle on the occasion of the Annual parish feast.